Starring: Martin Hewitt, Ralph Seymour and Elaine Wilkes

-A close call of being an over-cooked cheese, Killer Party is one slasher/horror title that brings out more from your cheddar cinema.
-Being marked as a "horror-comedy" it had more "comedy" than "horror" in a sense that it's all slasher gags that have been done before, only with the hamminess level shot up high.
+A close call of being over-cooked cheese, Killer Party is one slasher/comedy that brings out more comedy than horror in a sense that it took its time building to the slasher gags we all know and love, only on a hamminess level shot up high.

-It starts with a funeral wake, where one dead woman is getting her last words spoken out by a (gay) priest as her loved ones weep.
-After the funeral, one of the mourners decided to stay and, being the body's about to be cremated, seeks the opportunity to say what she got in mind for her; turns out she HATED the woman and she bad mouths her until a pair of hands sprung out of the coffin and wrangles her into the it.
-Looks like this old bird ain't going down unless she takes someone along with her, and found one so deserving of that.
-As the coffin is set down in the crematorium, two morticians (dumb enough to not notice the shaking coffin) places it into the oven, burning the bodies alive and-
+It starts with a funeral wake, where one dead woman is getting her last rites read out by a very gay priest as her loved ones weep.
+After the proceedings, one of the mourners decided to stay and, with the body about to be cremated, seeks the opportunity to say her thoughts about her; turns out she HATED the woman and she bad mouths her until a pair of hands springs out of the coffin and wrangles her inside.
+Looks like the old bird isn't going down unless she takes someone along with the ride and found one so deserving of that.
+As the coffin is set down to the crematorium, two morticians (dumb enough to not notice the shaking) places it into the oven, burning the bodies alive and-

 A girl is a drive-in theater is wigged out by all of this.
-In a film-within film turn, we then have April, the girl, snuggling with her rather aggressive boyfriend.
-Thinking that the movie and her mate is enough to bear in mind for one night, she decide to step out and get some popcorn for them-er, I mean "for her".
-After grabbing some (free) popcorn in a deserted snack bar, April finds her boytoy's mobile empty and teases him around, but got no reply from anywhere.
-Just before you ask "is this the part where we see the first murder?", our leather coat-clad boy came back, drooling, ice pick at hand, and charges at his girl and-
+In a film-within film turn, we now have this girl April snuggling with her rather aggressive boyfriend.
+Thinking that the movie and her mate is enough to bear in mind for one night, she step out for a while to get some popcorn, grabbing a free one from a suspiciously deserted snack bar.
+Upon her return, April finds her boytoy's mobile empty and teases him around, but got no reply from anywhere.
+Just before you ask "is this the part where we see the first murder?", our leather coat-clad boy comes back, drooling and ice pick at hand, and charges at his girl and-

-Hoping to join an exclusive sorority, our trio, Vivia, Jennifer and Phoebe gathered up the guts to pledge said sorority (by getting themselves egged for instance), and is surprised to find out that they actually got in.
-Their first task as new members is to help out on transforming a local house into a habitable April Fools Day Masquerade mansion, filled with gags, pranks and a working guillotine.
+Hoping to join an exclusive sorority, our trio, Vivia, Jennifer and Phoebe gather up the guts to pledge said sorority (by getting themselves egged for instance) and are surprised to find out that they actually got in.
+Their first task as new members is to help out on transforming a local abandoned house into a habitable April Fools Day Masquerade mansion, filled with gags, pranks and a working guillotine.
 The house, however, is no ordinary house: not too long ago, a prank took the life of one fraternity member in that same house.

 And that's it.
 Not much after that actually.

-Too much partying and no murders, makes Killer Party a rather dull slasher, at least around the first hour and something minutes.
-Lame gags and pranks pulled on authorities and faculties in all of its 80s flavor and all we get from all that waiting is ten to twenty minutes of eight quick murders.
-It's normally okay for me to wait around for an hour before the mayhem starts, but the thing is there is NO mayhem, just some nut killing people with most of the gory glory done off-screen, or had its "executions" cut off.
-After finding three bodies, our heroines (well, what was remaining of them), starts to panic and tries to get out of the house, which should have been easy if it wasn't for the film's own little twist: the killer's a demon.
+Too much partying and no murders makes Killer Party a rather dull slasher, at least around the first hour and something minutes.
+Lame gags and pranks pulled on authorities and faculties in all of its 80s flavor are all we get from all before ten to twenty minutes of eight quick murders at the last act.
+I'm normally okay waiting around for an hour before the mayhem starts, but the thing is there is NO mayhem.
+Just some nut killing people with most of the gory goodness done off-screen or had its "executions" cut off before we see any real impact.
+After finding three bodies, our heroines (well, what was remaining of them) start panicking and tries to get out of the house, which should have been easy if it wasn't for the film's own little twist: the killer's a demon.

-Yep, approximately fifteen minutes of slasher bodycount suddenly turns into an "exorcist" wannabe, with the possessed doing deep voices, foams from the mouth, walk on walls, toss tridents that collapse (hollow) walls, it's one crazy twist to be honest.
+Yep, approximately fifteen minutes of slasher bodycount suddenly turns into an "exorcist" wannabe, with the possessed doing deep voices, foaming from the mouth, walking on walls, tossing tridents that collapse (hollow) walls, it's one crazy twist to be honest.

 1 female burned alive inside a coffin (film within film)